-The City does not have in-house capacity to provide fair housing enforcement and outreach.
-Instead, the City contracts with the Santa Barbara Rental Housing Mediation Program (RHMP4) to provide information on fair housing laws and tenant-landlord mediation services.
-The City of Carpinteria website5 also provides information to residents regarding fair housing services and related complaint response procedures.
+The primary local City does not have inhouse capacity to provide fair housing organization serving residents of Carpinteria isenforcement and outreach.
+Instead, the City contracts with the Santa Barbara Rental Housing Mediation Program (RHMP), which provides to provide information on fair housing laws and tenant-landlord mediation services.
+The City of Carpinteria website also provides information to residents regarding fair housing services and related complaint response procedures.